Skip to main content

 • The FSA is a pre-funded account.
 Meaning your annual election is available the first of the month following your elections.
 However, your annual election is divided among the number of paychecks you have in the plan year and the amount is deducted from each check prior to being taxed.

-• A maxiumum of $640 of unused funds will carryover from 2024 to 2025.
+• A maximum of $640 of unused funds will carryover from 2024 to 2025.
+A maximum of $660 of unused funds will carryover from 2025 to 2026.

 • IRS guidelines state a household cannot have both an HSA and an FSA in the same calendar year.